The Importance of Reconnecting With Friends When Life Feels Overwhelming

 Embrace Patience—With Yourself and Others

-Not every attempt to reconnect will lead to immediate closeness, and that’s okay:
+Not every attempt to reconnect will lead to immediate closeness, and that’s okay.
+Friendships take time to rebuild, especially when both parties have busy lives.
+The key is to stay consistent and offer grace.

 Stay Consistent: Even small, periodic check-ins keep the connection alive.